 Those who are addicted to heroin and morphine could find that CBD is a useful therapy for treating their substance use disorder since it reduces the rewarding effects of the drugs.
-It can also help smokers to quit the habit since research has shown that by inhaling cannabidiol for a week, smokers can cut the amount of tobacco cigarettes they smoke by around 40% without any any extra nicotine cravings.
+It can also help smokers to quit the habit since research has shown that by inhaling cannabidiol for a week, smokers can cut the number of tobacco cigarettes they smoke by around 40% without any extra nicotine cravings.

 As CBD is an anti-inflammatory, it can be helpful in treating skin conditions.
 CBD is capable of decreasing lipid synthesis as well as the proliferation of the sebaceous glands, and therefore it can work well as an acne treatment.
 As it also reduces the rate of skin cell growth, it could also potentially treat psoriasis.
 The effect of CBD as an anti-inflammatory is remarkable.

 Glaucoma is a painful condition caused by increased pressure in the eye.
 If left untreated it can lead to sight loss, however CBD oil can reduce the inflammation which causes the pressure, helping to reduce the pain associated with the condition.

 Apart from being able to specifically treat all of the above conditions, hemp derived CBD oil is also generally beneficial as a dietary supplement for general health and well-being, even in those who are otherwise healthy.